The Evolution of the Academy: Alt-Ac and the Future of the Library

 Duration: 60 minutes

-Steven Bell and John Shank, co-founders of the Blended Librarians Online Learning Community and their guests, Elliott Shore (Executive Director of the Association of Research Libraries (ARL)) and Christa Williford (Program Officer, Council on Library and Information Resources), invite you to attend the next Blended Librarians webcast.
-This session explores the emerging ecology of positions and roles in Higher Education and examines the roles libraries and allied departments might play in relation to the emerging Alt-Academic movement.
+Steven Bell and John Shank, co-founders of the Blended Librarians Online Learning Community and their guests, Elliott Shore (Executive Director of the Association of Research Libraries (ARL)) and Christa Williford (Program Officer, Council on Library and Information Resources), invite you to explore the emerging ecology of positions and roles in Higher Education and examine the roles libraries and allied departments might play in relation to the emerging Alt-Academic movement.

 Elliott Shore was appointed the Executive Director of the Association effective January 1, 2013, where he is responsible for the administration of all operations and programs of the 125 member–driven organization.